cogentcore/core/tensor/stats/stats/README.md

 type StatsFunc func(in, out tensor.Tensor)
 ```

 For 1D data, the output is a scalar value in the out tensor, and otherwise it is an n-dimensional "cell" with outermost row dimension set to 1.
+This is

 All stats are registered in the `tensor.Funcs` global list, and can be called using the `FuncName` method, e.g.,:
 ```Go